libraryofcelsus/Research_GPT/README.md

 # Research_GPT
-Simple one-shot example of autonomous research from my Aetherius Ai Assistant project.
+Simple example of autonomous research from my Aetherius Ai Assistant project.
 Mainly meant for others to use in their projects.

 Websearch coming soon